ihaveamac/9.6-dbgen-xmls/README.md

 This method is easy and will allow you to skip most of the upcoming parts, but can be time consuming if the CIA is big.

-Place the CIA inside the `/D9Game` directory on the root of the SD card, the `seeddb.bin` inside `/Decrypt9` and the necessary KeyX files on the root of the SD.
+Place the CIA inside the `/D9Game` directory on the root of the SD card, the `seeddb.bin` inside `/Decrypt9` and the necessary KeyX files on the root of the SD or `/Decrypt9`.
-Start Decrypt9 from whatever entrypoint on your 3DS, go to Game Decryptor Options and select CIA Decryptor (deep), after that you'll have to wait until it's finished.
+Start Decrypt9 using one of the various entry points, then go to "Game Decryptor Options" and select "CIA Decryptor (deep)".
+This will take some time.
 If it fails, then there's something wrong with your CIA.

 But if it's successful, then, since you have decrypted everything, you might as well extract the contents and the exefs.